LeandroLuna/LeandroLuna/README.md

 <!-- - 📝 I regularly write articles on [[leandro-luna.me google domain]](blog link) -->

 - 💬 Ask me about **human psychology.
-Besides engineering, I am very interested in the human brain and I would really enjoy having a conversation about it!**
+Besides engineering, I am very interested in the human behaviors and I would really enjoy having a conversation about it!**

 - 📫 How to reach me: **leandro.j.luna@gmail.com** | **https://www.linkedin.com/in/luna-leandro/**